felluminati/PhaserWorkshopLearndot/concepts/040-adding-movement/000-player-input.md

 Before we can create our player's movements, we need to set up the player's controls.
 There's a couple ways to approach this:

 * We could manually assign the keys we want Phaser to listen to
-* We can use a special, ready-made object in Phaser called the "cursors" ( hint: 2 is WAY easier ;) )
+* We can use a special, ready-made object in Phaser called the `cursors` ( hint: 2 is WAY easier ;) )
-Let's go ahead and create the cursors that our FgScene will need.
+Let's go ahead and create the `cursors` that our `FgScene` will need.

 <hint title="cursors">
 ```javascript